Christmas mantlepiece ideas: how to add festive flair to your fireplace

 The penguin dance

 Inspired by Mary Poppins, stylist Lucy Gough used penguin ornaments to create this unusual Christmas mantlepiece idea.
 The essence here is to use whatever charming seasonal objects make you feel really nostalgic.
-Farrow & Ball (opens in new tab)’s Joa Studholme uses “a cornucopia of Christmas figures, including a barefoot Santa from Sri Lanka and a swaying Hawaiian version in a grass skirt.”
+Farrow & Ball’s Joa Studholme uses “a cornucopia of Christmas figures, including a barefoot Santa from Sri Lanka and a swaying Hawaiian version in a grass skirt.”

 Sweet things

 Embrace tradition and adorn the mantlepiece with charming stockings.
 We’re not talking cheesy, Santa-clad numbers, but rather gorgeous designs that work with your interior scheme.
-These can be quite hard to come by, but look at Tori Murphy (opens in new tab), Ferm Living (opens in new tab)and Oka (opens in new tab) for timeless buys that score style points.
+These can be quite hard to come by, but look at Tori Murphy, Ferm Living and Oka for timeless buys that score style points.

 Classic moves

 This elegant and refined Christmas mantelpiece idea can be returned to year-on- year.
 For something truly stand-out, ask a local florist to assemble in situ.
 Fragrant additions such as cinnamon and dried oranges will always add seasonal charm.
-A more pocket-friendly solution would be to look at style-first retailers such as The White Company (opens in new tab) and Neptune (opens in new tab).
+A more pocket-friendly solution would be to look at style-first retailers such as The White Company and Neptune.

 See also: Table ideas for Christmas - the perfect festive place settings